 When making a will, you should consider:

-1. How much money and what property and possessions you have.
-For example, your home, bank accounts, savings, investments, insurance policies and pensions, as well as cars, furniture, jewellery or antiques.
+This includes your home, bank accounts, savings, investments, life insurance policies and defined contribution pensions, as well as cars, furniture, jewellery or antiques.

 When it comes to actually writing your will, you can:

 A specialist solicitor or other regulated professional is likely to know wills, probate and inheritance laws inside out.
-This is usually the most expensive option, but if you have complex needs – and especially if you’re unmarried, previously bereaved or a business owner – it can give you peace of mind.
+This is usually the most expensive option.
+However, if you have complex needs – and particularly if you have children under 18, you’re previously bereaved or a business owner – having a will prepared by a legal professional can give you peace of mind.

-You can use either an online DIY service or a template bought from a shop, but this should only be considered if you have very simple wishes, such as everything to your spouse.
-If you do write a will yourself, follow the rules carefully to make sure your will is legal, otherwise it won’t be valid.
+You can use either an online DIY will-writing service or a ready-made template.
+However, this should only be considered if you have very simple wishes, such as everything to your spouse.

-If you decide to write a will, the important thing is to do it now while you’re thinking about it.
-Don’t risk letting the years slide by.
-Instead, focus on the feel-good factor of getting this task off your to-do list once and for all.
+It's tempting to keep putting off writing a will.
+But it makes sense to do it now while you’re thinking about it.
+That way, you can enjoy the feel-good factor of getting this task off your to-do list.